MegaMech/DecompTools-vscode-extension/README.md

 A static displaylist generator.
 Find a .data file with DLs in it.
 Provide an offset with valid DLs and Decomp Tools will get gfxdis to generate C code until it hits a no op.
 Also converts `0x` addresses to `D_` and adds includes.
 Its output will be pasted at your cursor position.

 ### Func Size Viewer
 Input a size in bytes to list any funcs that size or smaller.
-Only works for non_matching files.
+Only works for non_matching files that are not in extra folders.

 ## Configuration
 The extension has a config file that auto recognizes decomps.